Atherosclerosis & Coronary Artery Disease (CAD)

 Medications

-• Blood pressure medications reduce stress on artery walls and help prevent further damage.
+• Blood pressure medications lower strain on artery walls

 Procedures